Skip to main content

 Introducing a New Cat or Dog…

-If you’re a cat and a dog person, you’ll want to give both pets the best chance of a happy relationship – and that starts with the first meeting.
+If you’re a cat and a dog person, you’ll want to give both pets the best chance of a happy relationship – and that starts with the first meeting/learn/dog-training/how-to-introduce-a-cat-and-a-dog.

 • Introducing a new puppy or dog to your cat?
 Cats are territorial, and you’re bringing the new dog onto their turf.
 It is helpful to minimize disruption to your cat’s regular routine.
 Make sure that your cat has her own zone where she can relax in peace away from the puppy.
 For the first meeting, let your cat determine the proximity: keep pup on a leash or behind a baby-gate, and allow your cat to come closer so they can sniff each other.
 Reward the dog for looking away from the cat or sitting nicely.
 Keep the meetings short and aim to repeat them regularly – keeping your dog on a leash for as long as necessary.